gesape/AutoStatsQ/README.md

 # AutoStatsQ

-### Take care, default branch is not master but main!
+### Attention!
+Default branch is main, not master!

 Toolbox for automated station quality control for MT inversion.
 Please contact me for further description, help or when something does not behave as expected ;-) : gesap@gfz-potsdam.de